sitthurein-dev/android-projects/README.md

-# android-projects
-Android app projects and experiments for learning and publishing.
+Android app projects and experiments for learning and publishing on Google Play